 Dividend growers may be an important part of a diversified portfolio

-Companies continue to maintain high levels of cash on their balance sheets, with balances of $2.2 trillion as of 30 Sep 2020 near their highest levels in two decades.
-Additionally, with equity markets experiencing substantial price-to-earnings multiple expansion in 2019 and 2020, we believe corporate management teams may be inclined to focus more on dividend growth as a means of rewarding shareholders in 2021, as opposed to stock buybacks, given the higher valuations.
+Companies continue to maintain high levels of cash on their balance sheets, with balances of $2.1 trillion as of 30 Sep 2021 near their highest levels in two decades.
+Additionally, with equity market valuations above their long-term averages, we believe corporate management teams may be inclined to focus more on dividend growth as a means of rewarding shareholders in 2022, as opposed to stock buybacks, given the higher valuations.

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of market returns, and proposed or expected portfolio composition.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the information presented herein by way of example.
 Past performance is no guarantee of future results.
 Investing involves risk; principal loss is possible.

 All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.
 For term definitions and index descriptions, please access the glossary on nuveen.com.
 Please note, it is not possible to invest directly in an index.